Where Architecture Meets Oasis: The Futuristic Hilltop Estate Redefining Desert Luxury, California

 The modern bathroom has quietly transformed from a purely functional space into one of the most emotionally significant rooms in the home.
 Once hidden behind closed doors and practical finishes, it has become a place of pause, restoration, and personal ritual.
 In a well-designed home, the bathroom is no longer an afterthought—it is a private retreat, carefully shaped by light, material, sound, and proportion.

-In the Dwell tradition, a beautiful bathroom is not defined by excess or spectacle.
+A beautiful bathroom is not defined by excess or spectacle.
 It is defined by restraint, clarity, and sensory comfort.
 It feels calm without being cold, refined without feeling precious.
 It invites you to slow down, even briefly, and reconnect with yourself at the beginning and end of each day.

 Entryways That Set the First Impression in a Beautiful Home